moneyadviceservice/wpcc/README.md

 To view the coverage output open `coverage/index.html` in your browser.

+## Code Quality
+### Rubocop
+The build script has been set up to fail if the code quality does not meet expectations as set out in the standard Rubocop file.
+The code quality standards have been set out in this file`.rubocop.yml`, which is within this project.

+#### Run Rubocop on all applicable files
+Run Rubopcop locally with this command, `$ bundle exec rubocop .`

+#### Run Rubocop on a single file
+`$ bundle exec rubocop app/models/wpcc/your_details_form.rb`

+#### Run Rubocop over a directory
+`$ bundle exec rubocop app/`

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).